agb32/cosmadoc/docs/source/issues.md

     module load gsl
     module load hdf5/1.12.0export HDF5_DISABLE_VERSION_CHECK=1

+### GIZMO on COSMA7

+Simulations were freezing on COSMA7, which turned out to be due to the Intel opeAPI compiler/MPI library.
+Switching to the gnu compiler and openMPI library seems to have got it working (Alex Richings, March 2026).

+Modules to use are:

+    module load gnu_comp/14.1.0 openmpi/5.0.3 fftw hdf5

 ## DDT

 When using the allinea/ddt/18.2.1 module, for reference, users need to specify the file: